1) Let’s start with some background on PW Nigeria and your work in the mining sector?

-We have acquired a number of licences the majority of which are in Niger state and are currently carrying out a detailed exploration programme led by our senior geologist, Mr. Kieran Harrington, and his team.
+We have acquired a number of licenses the majority of which are in Niger state and are currently carrying out a detailed exploration program led by our senior geologist, Mr. Kieran Harrington, and his team.
 At Indaba last year we were able to get an Irish/Canadian investor to partner with us on some of these prospects and we look forward to developing each of the properties.

-3) What in your view are the challenges to taking the mining sector in Nigeria to the next level?
+3) What, in your view, are the challenges of taking the mining sector in Nigeria to the next level?